-Up to a certain point, it is difficult for a new force – whether it is a new product, a new illness, a new rock band or a new social activity such as jogging or roller-blading – to take over.
+Up to a certain point, it is difficult for a new force – whether it is a new product, a new illness, a new rock band, or a new social activity such as jogging or roller-blading – to take over.
 A lot of effort ends up leading to few results.
 At this point, many pioneers give up.
 But if a new force persists and manages to cross a certain invisible line, the least additional effort will bring great results.
 This invisible point is what we call the “tipping point”.

-“small changes can have huge effects… It all depends when and how the changes are made.”
+“small changes can have huge effects… It all depends on when and how the changes are made.”
 Malcolm Gladwell

 What is the 80/20 Principle good news?

 The 80/20 Principle is full of promise.
-It repeats something that seems quite obvious, that tragic waste can be seen all around us, in the way nature functions, in the world of business, in society and in our own lives.
+It repeats something that seems quite obvious, that tragic waste can be seen all around us, in the way nature functions, in the world of business, in society, and in our own lives.
 If 80% of results come from 20% of efforts, it is logical that the vast majority of our efforts – 80% – have few effects – 20%.

-Paradoxically, this kind of waste can also be full of promise, if we can make use of the 80/20 Principle in a creative manner, not being satisfied with noticing lack of productivity and criticising it, but by acting positively to remedy it.
+Paradoxically, this kind of waste can also be full of promise, if we can make use of the 80/20 Principle in a creative manner, not being satisfied with noticing lack of productivity and criticizing it, but by acting positively to remedy it.
 There is a lot of room for improvement.
-Improving nature, refusing the status quo, this is the path that leads to all progress, whether evolutionary, scientific, social or personal.
+Improving nature, refusing the status quo, this is the path that leads to all progress, whether evolutionary, scientific, social, or personal.

 “The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.”
 George Bernard Shaw

-The things that work fabulously need to be noticed, cultivated, nourished and multiplied.
+The things that work fabulously need to be noticed, cultivated, nourished, and multiplied.
 At the same time, the rest – the majority of elements that always turn out to be of little use – should be abandoned or reduced to a minimum.

 “God plays dice with the universe.
 But they’re loaded dice.
 And the main objective is to find out by what rules they were loaded and how we can use them for our own ends.”
 Joseph Ford